elunna/nerfhack-changelog/README.md

 * Ported from EvilHack
 * Monsters can become infected with terminal illness, with a short countdown to death.
 * Monsters can cure themselves if they have the means, and the player can use cure sickness or eucalyptus leaves to heal sick pets.
-* Currently the only weapon that causes disease is Grimtooth.
+* Currently, the only weapon that causes disease is Grimtooth.

 ### Accurate behavior
 * Ported from EvilHack, with modifications